-There is only an exception for goods which are necessary for the official purposes of diplomatic or consular missions of EU Member States or partner countries (currently the US and Japan) in Russia or of international organisations enjoying immunities in accordance with international law, or to the personal effects of their staff.
+There is only an exception for goods which are necessary for the official purposes of diplomatic or consular missions of EU Member States or partner countries (currently the US, Japan, the UK and South Korea) in Russia or of international organisations enjoying immunities in accordance with international law, or to the personal effects of their staff.
 In addition, by Council Regulation (EU) No. 2022/576 of 8 April 2022, the EU introduced the ability for EU Member States to authorise the transfer or export to Russia of cultural goods which are on loan in the context of formal cultural cooperation with Russia.